 And, as well as it doing little to serve your audience, it does nothing to serve you and your brand.

-You’re not an international newsroom with an army of writers at hand to produce quality content 24/7.
+You’re not an international newsroom with an army of writers at hand to create great content 24/7.

 More likely, you’ve got a team of one or two marketers, copywriters or content creators that are working across all of your brand communications.